ZhenhongDu/Sparse-SIM-python/README.md

 matplotlib

 ##Tips
-The code under Matlabstyleimplement folder is my own implementation according to the Sparse-SIM author's Matlab version
+The code under 'Matlab style implementation' folder is my own implementation according to the Sparse-SIM author's Matlab version